About Voter Rights

 Under Federal and Pennsylvania law, a voter with a disability that prevents the voter from entering the voting booth or using the election system used by the county, or that prevents the voter from being able to read or understand the ballot and election instructions and explanations, has the right to select a person of the voter's choice (except the voter's employer, an agent of the employer, an officer or agent of the voter's union, or the judge of elections) to enter the voting booth or voting compartment with the voter to assist them in voting.
 Before doing so, the voter whose voter registration record does not include notation of the voter's need for assistance will have to complete and sign a form provided by the elections officials at the polling place.

 Any registered voter who, because of illness or physical disability; observance of a religious holiday; absence from municipality due to work duties, vacation, or school; or election duties is unable to attend his or her polling place is entitled to apply for and vote by Absentee Ballot.
 The County Board of Elections must receive an application for absentee ballot no later than 5:00 P.M. on the Tuesday before Election Day.
-The voted absentee ballot must be received by the County Board of Elections no later than 8:00 P.M. on Election Day in person by the voter, or postmarked by Election Day and received no later than the Friday after Election Day.
+The voted absentee ballot must be received by the County Board of Elections no later than 8:00 P.M. on Election Day in person by the voter, or through the mail.
+Postmarks do not count.

 In emergency situations such as an unexpected illness or physical disability and last minute absence following the absentee ballot application deadline of 5:00 P.M. on the Tuesday before the election can request an Emergency Absentee Ballot.
 An Emergency Application for Absentee Ballot must be submitted no later than 8:00 P.M. on Election Day.
 The County Board of Elections must receive the voted Emergency Absentee Ballot no later than 8:00 P.M. on Election Day.
 Subject to submission of information required by law, an absentee voter may receive necessary assistance in completing the absentee ballot application and ballot.

 Any registered voter is entitled to apply for and vote by Mail-in Ballot.
 The County Board of Elections must receive an application for mail-in ballot no later than 5:00 P.M. on the Tuesday before Election Day.
-The voted mail-in ballot must be received by the County Board of Elections no later than 8:00 P.M. on Election Day in person by the voter, or postmarked by Election Day and received no later than the Friday after Election Day.
+The voted mail-in ballot must be received by the County Board of Elections no later than 8:00 P.M. on Election Day in person by the voter, or through the mail.
+Postmarks do not count.

 The voter has the option to chose permanent mail-in ballot status.
 If the voter choses permanent mail-in ballot status they will receive a mail-in ballot for all elections in the calendar year as well as any special elections until February of the following year.
 By the first Monday in February of the following year new mail-in applications will be sent to permanent mail-in voters to re-apply and re-submit to retain permanent status for that year.